SuperOfficeDocs/superoffice-docs/user-guide/en/howto/adjusting-views.md

 ## Adjust column widths

-There are a number of different list views in Settings and maintenance, for example, lists of preferences, lists of lists and lists of user-defined fields.
+There are different list views in Settings and maintenance, for example, lists of preferences, lists of lists and lists of user-defined fields.
 To adjust the column widths in these views:

 1. Hold the mouse pointer over the vertical dividing line to the left or right of a column heading.
 The mouse pointer changes into a double vertical line with arrows ( ![icon][img3] ).
 2. Click and drag the divider in the required direction to increase or decrease the column width.